DaxStudio/DaxStudio/docs/CommentScriptSpecs.md

 This would be used to bypass the connection dialog.
 I’m thinking it might make sense to process the commands in the first block when opening a file to see if it has a connect command and then execute that.
 This command should check if it is already connected to the specified source.
 For PBIX / SSDT we can only pass the part of the file that appears in the title bar of the app.
 I had a look, but it’s too hard to figure out which exact pbix file in which folder the user has open.
 You need a kernel level driver to find out that level of detail from another process and that is beyond me (and may require running as admin)

+For a PBIX connection the argument can also be a full path to a `.pbix` file, for example `--> CONNECT PBIX "C:\reports\Sales.pbix"`.
+In that case DAX Studio matches a running Power BI Desktop instance by the file name without its extension (e.g. `Sales`); if no matching instance is running it will open the file in Power BI Desktop, wait for it to finish loading, and then connect.
+This replaces the earlier standalone OPEN command.

 ## Use
 ```
 --> USE <databasename>